Kristin Smith Sees 'Bright' Outlook for U.S. Crypto Policy

 For years the U.S. crypto industry has been demanding regulatory clarity from policymakers.
-And the Blockchain Association CEO Kristin Smith has been at the forefront of that charge.
+And Blockchain Association CEO Kristin Smith has been at the forefront of that charge.
 Today, few could say U.S. regulators and legislators are being ambivalent about crypto – even if they haven't exactly figured out how to treat this nascent industry.

 This article is excerpted from The Node newsletter, which will send two editions daily during the Consensus 2023 conference running down the biggest news from the event.
 You can subscribe to get the full newsletter here or get IRL or virtual tickets for Consensus 2023 here.